datacarpentry/astronomy-python/_episodes/04-motion.md

 * We used a Boolean `Series` as a mask to select stars whose proper motion is in that region.

-So far, we have used data from a relatively small region of the sky.
+So far, we have used data from a relatively small region of the sky so that our local dataset wasn't too big.
-In the next lesson, we will write a query that selects stars based on proper motion, which will allow us to explore a larger region.
+In the next lesson, we will write a query that selects stars based on the proper motion limits we identified in this lesson, which will allow us to explore a larger region.